santanunandi01/LinearRegression/01 LinearRegression/LinearRegression.md

 2. The data set is available here.\
      https://www.kaggle.com/santanunandi01/data-for-simple-linear-regression
 3. All the images used here is also created by me.
-4. If you like this tutorial, then follow me @santanunandi01
+4. If this tutorialis helpful, then follow me @santanunandi01